Tracing the kinematics of the whole ram pressure stripped tails in ESO 137-001: Results

-The stripped tails of ESO~137-001 are extended along the direction with a position angle (PA) of $\sim-54\degr$ and split into three main structures, including the central tail, the southern tail, and the northern tail.
-The central tail is the most extended and spread structure with a good continuity, which has an average width of $\sim10$ kpc and reaches to $\sim87$ kpc projected distance from the galaxy center (16:13:27.231, -60:45:50.60) (The center position was determined from the peaks of the X-ray, H$\alpha$ and CO emission in ESO~137-001, as well as the GALFIT fit to the \textit{HST} images, see \citealt{Waldron2022}).
-The southern tail also extends to $\sim75$ kpc projected distance from the galaxy center, while its average width is only $\sim5$ kpc and the tail is not as continuous as the central tail.
-On the contrary, the northern tail is rather fragmented and presents several filament substructures, which cover a region of $\sim5$ kpc $\times$ 40 kpc.
-The southern and northern tails are both located outside the D$_{25}$ of ESO~137-001, while the central tail is still connected with the inner galaxy disk, suggesting they are probably at different stripping stages.
+The stripped tails of ESO~137-001 are extended along the direction with a position angle (PA) of $\sim-54\degr$ (from the North, ``-'' for clockwise) and split into three main structures, including the central tail, the southern tail, and the northern tail.
+The central tail is the most extended and spread structure with a good continuity, which has an average width of $\sim10$ kpc and reaches to $\sim87$ kpc projected distance from the galaxy centre (16:13:27.231, -60:45:50.60) (The centre position was determined from the peaks of the X-ray, H$\alpha$ and CO emission in ESO~137-001, as well as the GALFIT fit to the \textit{HST} images, see \citealt{Waldron2022}).
+The southern tail also extends to $\sim75$ kpc projected distance from the galaxy centre, while its average width is only $\sim5$ kpc and the tail is not as continuous as the central tail.
+On the contrary, the northern tail is rather fragmented and presents several filamentary substructures.
+This tail covers a region of $\sim5$ kpc $\times$ 40 kpc.
+The central tail is still connected with the inner galaxy disc while the northern and southern tails are not connected with it, suggesting they are probably at different stripping stages.